Thursday, October 10, 7-10pm

 How to Audition:

-1. Sign up for an audition slot using the Signupgenius linked above.
+- Sign up for an audition slot using the Signupgenius linked above.
 When you arrive, a greeter will check you in.
 Individuals will then be called in to audition individually in the order they arrive, and excused after.
 There is no dance call.
+While sign-ups are required, every effort will be made to accommodate walk-ups as time allows.

 You will also be asked to read (a) short selection(s) from the script associated with your role(s) of interest.
-Reading selections will be posted by September 26th.
+(Click on “Audition Side” under the character below for the script reading for that character.)

 P.S.
 Note that while “script” comes after “music” alphabetically, this is musical theater!
 The director is looking for you to act while you perform your musical selection(s).